 “At scale, ubiquitous on-demand and subscription delivery of prepared food could potentially spell the end of cooking at home.”

-The following online ordering statistics that you’re about to read will certainly change your mind about how blooming the restaurant industry can become.
+The following restaurant online ordering statistics that you’re about to read will certainly change your mind about how blooming the restaurant industry and online food delivery services market can become.

-So how many people order food online?
-Let’s take a look at the infographic below to find out.
+So how many people order food for delivery?
+Let’s take a look at the online food ordering trends and restaurant delivery statistics in the food infographic below to find out.

-Warren Solochek, president of NPD’s Foodservice Practice says:
+Warren Solochek, president of NPD’s Foodservice Practice had the following insight after a food delivery industry analysis:

 “Delivery epitomizes convenience, which is the value of using foodservice in the first place.